shubhamsondhi/TrustedStock/README.md

 # TrustedStock
-I am planning to have an angular application which will use different APIs to give stock reports.
-In addition to that, I will be using python/ R to provide some analysis reports.
-My motive is to help my self by learning about Stock market as I am coding.
+I am planning to have an angular application which will use different stock APIs to give visual reports.
+In addition to that, I will be using python/ R to provide some analysis reports too.
+My motive is to help my self in learning about Stock market and enjoy the coding part wooooooooooooooo wooooooooooo.